Read why I think the term Human Resources (HR) is out of date and out of touch

 The human factor

-The simple fact is that as human beings we can’t help but bring more to the workplace than just our skills and knowledge.
+The simple fact is that as human beings, we can’t help but bring more to the workplace than just our skills and knowledge.
 We don’t hang up who we are with our coats.
 Indeed the more we bring of ourselves to work, the more productive and content we are (Kahn, 1990).

 Remember a time when you were really enthusiastic about a task (actively involved) and another when you didn’t offer an idea at a meeting (passive performance)?
 In Kahn’s view you were playing your role to varying degrees - physically, cognitively and emotionally.

-What we bring to a workplace depends on how we feel.
-If we feel undervalued, that we are no more than an input to a system then it is likely we will work to rule, do the minimum and feel pretty miserable about it.
+If we feel undervalued, that we are no more than an input to a system then it is likely we'll work to rule, do the minimum and feel pretty miserable about it.

 And just like any other human relationship it comes down to satisfying needs.